-As much as I procrastinated through my school years, it was never fun having to rush to get a paper done a day before it was due.
-You can save yourself the stress by making it one of your goals to do your homework early.
+As much as I procrastinated throughout my school years, it was never fun having to rush to get a paper done a day before it was due.
+You can save yourself stress by making it one of your goals to do your homework early.
 Give yourself more time to peacefully enjoy your evening.

 73. Study regularly

-If you make studying regularly one of your personal habits, you can get that information piece by piece in your head until it's time to take your test.
-I find the more you go over something, the more likely it will stick in your mind when it's time to use that information.
-Take time to learn more about good study habits to follow.
+If you make studying regularly one of your personal habits, you can get that information piece by piece in your head until it’s time to take your test.
+I find the more you go over something, the more likely it will stick in your mind when it’s time to use that information.

 74. Befriend classmates